First written: 24 Feb. 2013; major updates: 13 Nov. 2013; last update: 4 Dec. 2017

-Catastrophic risks -- such as biotech disaster, nanotech weapons, nuclear war, or financial collapse -- would cause major damage in the short run, but their effects on the long-run direction that humanity takes are also significant.
-In particular, to the extent these disasters increase risks of war, they seem likely to contribute to faster races between nations to build artificial general intelligence (AGI), less opportunity for compromise, and hence less of what everyone wants in expectation, including less suffering reduction.
-In this way, even pure negative utilitarians may oppose catastrophic risks, though this question is unsettled.
-While far from ideal, today's political environment is more democratic and peaceful than what we've seen historically and what could have been the case, and disrupting this trajectory might have more downside than upside.
+Catastrophic risks — such as engineered pathogens, nanotech weapons, nuclear war, or financial collapse — would cause major damage in the short run, but their effects on the long-run direction that humanity takes are also significant.
+In particular, to the extent these disasters increase risks of war, they may contribute to faster races between nations to build artificial general intelligence (AGI), less opportunity for compromise, and hence less of what everyone wants in expectation, including less suffering reduction.
+In this way, even pure negative utilitarians may oppose catastrophic risks, though this question is quite unsettled.
+While far from ideal, today’s political environment is more democratic and peaceful than what we’ve seen historically and what could have been the case, and disrupting this trajectory might have more downside than upside.
 I discuss further considerations about how catastrophes could have negative and positive consequences.
-Even if averting catastrophic risks is net good to do, I see it as less urgent than directly promoting compromise scenarios for AGI and setting the stage for such compromise via cooperative political, social, and cultural institutions.
+Even if averting catastrophic risks is net good to do, I see it as less useful than directly promoting compromise scenarios for AGI and setting the stage for such compromise via cooperative political, social, and cultural institutions.

 Note, 20 Jul.
 2015: Relative to when I first wrote this piece, I’m now less hopeful that catastrophic-risk reduction is plausibly good for pure negative utilitarians.
 The main reason is that some catastrophic risks, such as from malicious biotech, do seem to pose nontrivial risk of causing complete extinction relative to their probability of merely causing mayhem and conflict.
 So I now don’t support efforts to reduce non-AGI “existential risks”.
 (Reducing AGI extinction risks is a very different matter, since most AGIs would colonize space and spread suffering into the galaxy, just like most human-controlled future civilizations would.)
 Regardless, negative utilitarians should just focus their sights on more clearly beneficial suffering-reduction projects, like promoting suffering-focused ethical viewpoints and researching more how best to reduce wild-animal and far-future suffering.